OfficeDev/office-js-docs-pr/docs/testing/sideload-an-office-add-in-on-ipad-and-mac.md

 ## Sideload an add-in on Excel or Word for iPad

 1. Use a sync cable to connect your iPad to your computer.
-If you're connecting the iPad to your computer for the first time, you'll be prompted with  **Trust This Computer?** Choose **Trust** to continue.
+If you're connecting the iPad to your computer for the first time, you'll be prompted with  **Trust This Computer?**.
+Choose **Trust** to continue.

 2. In iTunes, choose the  **iPad** icon below the menu bar.